~ Some special HOT PEPPER Seed (Chilli or Chile Peppers) ~

 TIP: The biggest cause of problems is lack of moderate heat.
 An electric propagator is ideal for starting chilli seed,but if you don't have one, you can still get excellent results by improvising with a warm airing cupboard, a radiator shelf or anywhere that is around 25-30C for at least a few hours in each day.
 Once germinated, the seedlings will grow on at lower temperatures.
 We find we can grow excellent plants when our propagator is full by starting seed on the counter next to our Rayburn & then growing on in a sunny windowsill.

 It make a bush about 20" tall, covered in incredibly purple little peppers.
 They then ripen to a whole range of pinks, oranges and reds, so you get all the colours at the same time.
-It is good as a patio pot plant, and is very hot, too!
+It is ideal as a patio or conservatory pot plant, and is very hot, too!

 'Lemon Drop' LEMON FLAVOURED